Octopus (Gentle Giant album)

-Octopus is the fourth album by British progressive rock band Gentle Giant, released in 1972.
-It was the band's last album with founding member Phil Shulman and the first with new drummer John Weathers, who would remain with the band until their dissolution in 1980.
-Octopus remains a highly regarded example of the progressive rock genre and is generally considered to represent the start of the band's peak period.
+Octopus is the fourth album by British progressive rock band Gentle Giant, released in 1972 through Vertigo in Europe and though Columbia in North America.
+It was the band's last album in which all the Shulman brothers were involved, as Phil left the band after the release.
+It was also the first album with new drummer John Weathers, who remained with the band until their dissolution in 1980.
+Octopus remains a highly regarded example of the progressive rock genre.

-Production
+Background and release

-Octopus was allegedly named by Phil Shulman's wife Roberta as a pun on "octo opus" (eight musical works, reflecting the album's eight tracks).
+Octopus was named as a pun on "octo opus" (eight musical works, reflecting the album's eight tracks).